Categorical proof of Holomorphic Atiyah-Bott formula: Introduction

-\begin{Conv}\ \\ 1) All the categories we work with are assumed to be $\ii$-categories.
-For an $\ii$-category $\mscr{C}$ we will denote by $(\mscr{C})^{\simeq}$ the underlying $\infty$-groupoid of $\mscr{C}$ obtained by discarding all the non-invertible morphisms from $\mscr{C}$. \\ \\ 2) We will denote by $\mcal{S}$ the symmetric monoidal $\ii$-category of spaces.
+\begin{Conv*}\ \\ 1) All the categories we work with are assumed to be $\ii$-categories.
+For an $\ii$-category $\mscr{C}$ we will denote by $(\mscr{C})^{\simeq}$ the underlying $\infty$-groupoid of $\mscr{C}$ obtained by discarding all the non-invertible morphisms from $\mscr{C}$.
+Analogously for an $(\infty,2)$-category $\mathscr E$ we will denote by $\mathscr E^{1 \mdef \sf cat}$ the maximal $\ii$-subcategory of $\mathscr E$ obtained by discarding all the non-invertible $2$-morphisms.
+For a symmetric monoidal category $\mathscr C$ we will denote the full subcategory of dualizable objects by $\mathscr C^{\dual}$. \\ \\ 2) We will denote by $\mcal{S}$ the symmetric monoidal $\ii$-category of spaces.
 For a field $k$ we will denote by ${\Vect_k}$ the stable symmetric monoidal $\ii$-category of unbounded cochain complexes over $k$ up to quasi-isomorphism with the canonical $(\infty,1)$-enhancement.
 We will also denote by $\Vect_k^{\heartsuit}$ the ordinary category of $k$-vector spaces considered as an $\ii$-category. \\ \\ 3) We will denote by $\Pr^{\Ll}_{\infty}$ the $\ii$-category of presentable $\ii$-categories and continuous functors with a symmetric monoidal structure from \cite[Proposition 4.8.1.14.]{HA}.
 Similarly, we will denote by $\Pr^{\Ll,\st}_{\infty}$ the $\ii$-category of stable presentable $\ii$-categories and continuous functors considered as a symmetric monoidal $\ii$-category with the monoidal structure inherited from $\Pr^{\Ll}_{\infty}$. \\ \\ 4) Notice that $\Vect_k$ is a commutative algebra object in $\Pr^{\Ll,\st}_{\infty}$.
-By \cite[Corollary 5.1.2.6.]{HA} it follows that the presentable stable $\ii$-category of $k$-linear presentable $\ii$-categories and $k$-linear functors $\Cat_k:=\Mmod_{\Vect_k}(\Pr^{\Ll,\st}_{\infty})$ admits natural symmetric monoidal structure.
-We will also denote by $2\Cat_k$, the symmetric monoidal $(\infty,2)$-category of $k$-linear presentable $\ii$-categories and continuous $k$-linear functors so that the underlying $\ii$-category of $2\Cat_k$ is precisely $\Cat_k$. \end{Conv}
+By \cite[Theorem 4.5.2.1.]{HA} it follows that the presentable stable $\ii$-category of $k$-linear presentable $\ii$-categories and $k$-linear functors $\Cat_k:=\Mmod_{\Vect_k}(\Pr^{\Ll,\st}_{\infty})$ admits natural symmetric monoidal structure.
+We will also denote by $2\Cat_k$, the symmetric monoidal $(\infty,2)$-category of $k$-linear presentable $\ii$-categories and continuous $k$-linear functors so that the underlying $\ii$-category of $2\Cat_k$ is precisely $\Cat_k$. \end{Conv*}